 Planning Ahead In A Bullet Journal

 Having a plan for each day, whether my body will be able to actually accomplish those tasks or not, is so beneficial because I go to bed knowing what I want to do tomorrow.
 I go to sleep excited about the day ahead.
-This way I wake up with a plan, if my body is up for it, I can get started and make the most of my good days.
+This way I wake up with a plan, if my body is up for it, I can get started and make the most of my good hours.

 I prefer to prepare activities the night before, then if I can't manage them the next day, they get forwarded until I can do them, or cancelled if they weren't important tasks.
 And that's okay!
 Allowing yourself time to rest and leave things unchecked in the journal is important too.
 Just because it's written, doesn't mean it must be done in spite of your well-being.